caputomarcos/node-red-contrib-plugin-codecompletion/README.md

 ![](fizzbuzz.png)

 ## Setting up
-As this plugin uses Ollama, users need to install it in advance.
+Since this plugin uses Ollama, users need to install it in advance.

 - For Windows and macOS